 Step 2: Cut it into cubes.
 You can make the cubes of gluten free bread any size you like!

 You can also use my DIY gluten free stuffing cubes to make this stuffing!

 Step 3: In a pan, cook the pears, cranberries, and mushrooms on medium heat for 8-10 minutes.

 Step 4: Add the cooked vegetables and other stuffing ingredients to the gluten free stuffing cubes.
-Mix well to coat all of the bread cubes and bake for 20-25 minutes.
+Mix well to coat the bread cubes and bake for 20-25 minutes.